GenerationSoftware/pt-v5-autotasks-monorepo/packages/prize-claimer/README.md

 ### 2. Update autotask

-To update the autotask on OZ Defender:
+With the config in place from step 1, you can update the autotask on OZ Defender using:

 ```
 yarn update